bitcraze/bitcraze-website/src/index.md

 Add decks for light and sound effects, or why not build your own deck?
-Create a skin to make it look like your favourite flying creature or add a camera and do First Person Flying.
-Use the Crazyflie on a bigger quadcopter frame and build the optimal drone, tailored for your needs."
+Create a skin to make it look like your favourite flying creature or add a camera and do First Person View (FPV) flying.
+Use the Crazyflie on a bigger quadcopter frame and build the optimal drone, tailored to your needs."

-portalexample="Example applications: flying for fun, FPV racing, flying art, application skinning and explore quadcopters"
+portalexample="Example applications: flying for fun, FPV racing, flying art, application skinning and exploring quadcopters"

 portallink="/diy/"
 %}